Pectin, a type of fiber in the cell walls of plants, helps give plants their structure (

 There is some research showing that apple pectin may improve iron uptake.

 This could be especially important for people with anemia, a condition linked to weakness and fatigue that’s often caused by iron deficiency.
-Notably, the World Health Organization (WHO) asserts that over 30% of the global population is anemic (
+Notably, the World Health Organization (WHO) asserts that over 30% of women globally who are of childbearing age are anemic (

 Yet, research on apple pectin provides mixed results.